delphidabbler/vied/Build.md

 to remove all unwanted files.

-> :warning: Running the above command will remove the `_build` directory and all its contents, so ensure you copy any wanted files from there beforehand.
+> ⚠️ Running the above command will remove the `_build` directory and all its contents, so ensure you copy any wanted files from there beforehand.
 The command will also remove Delphi's `__history` directory.

 ## License